stefanthoss/stefandroid-blog/_posts/2020-12-31-wireless-unifi-bridge.md

 ## More Obstruction

 In the second scenario the two access points are roughly 30 ft / 9 m apart, on the same floor, and separated by 3 interior (wood frame) walls and a staircase.
-The throughput drops by 10 - 20%.
+The throughput drops by roughly 20% to 365 Mbit/s.
 As expected, obstructions like walls have major impact on the throughput.
 If you can arrange the access points in a way to minimize the number of walls in between, your throughput will likely benefit from it.
 I assume that multiple floor or concrete walls have an even greater impact.

 ### More Obstruction - Client Upload Speed